If you have served or are currently serving as a member of our armed forces, UB Wants You!

 UB is a Service Opportunity Colleges (SOC) institutional member.
 SOC is a consortium of national higher education associations and member institutions that functions in cooperation with the Department of Defense (DOD) and the military services to help meet the higher education needs of service members.
 UB is also a participating institution in Concurrent Admissions Program (ConAP).
 ConAP is a joint program of the Army Recruiting Command and participating colleges.
 ConAP goals are to increase college enrollment of veterans and reservists, and help recruiters enlist college-capable men and women who are postponing college, usually for financial reasons.
 UB has been named a Military Friendly School and is a Yellow Ribbon School.

-UB's Office of Veteran Services can help you to balance college with other life goals.
+UB's Veteran Services can help you to balance college with other life goals.
 The Office of Veteran Services can assist you with identifying benefits you and your dependents may qualify for, connecting with other veterans and easing the transition from military to campus life.

 UB also has financial aid advisors who are knowledgeable about the benefits you may qualify for.
 Additionally, student advising can help you explore options for obtaining university credit for military training and education.

 If you are called to active military service, you are

 entitled to military leave with pay for up to thirty

 calendar days or 22 work days, whichever provides the greater